northeastern-rc/training-bioinformatics/Exercise4/README.md

 This exercise is adapted from https://github.com/seqeralabs/nextflow-tutorial for Northeastern University's Research Computing training session.

-In order to use the pre-built environment that has the required software installed,do:
+In order to use the pre-built environment on Discovery that has the required software installed,do:

 ```
 srun --nodes=1 --cpus-per-task=2 --time=2:00:00 --mem=10G --pty /bin/bash